-- 1 Select the provisioning request for which you want to change status by clicking the check box beside the name. - 2 Click the Change Status command in the Provisioning Request Configuration panel.
+- 1 Select the provisioning request for which you want to change status by clicking the check box beside the name. - 2 Click the Actions command in the Provisioning Request Configuration panel. - 3 Click the Change Status command on the Actions menu.

-3 Click the status in the Status menu:
+4 Click the status in the Status menu: